 The concerto for the left hand is very different—also jazzy, but often sombre, violent, nightmarish.

-Boléro was soon to be something of a millstone for Ravel.
+Boléro was soon to become something of a millstone for Ravel.
 But while we can’t unhear Torvill and Dean, it is (should be) an irresistibly visceral experience—all the more so at the controlled tempo that Ravel stipulated (Nichols, Ravel, pp. 297–303).
 In Donald Macleod’s fine Composer of the Week on Ravel, among all the spinoffs of Boléro, the final programme features Jos van Immerseel’s recording with Anima Eterna, all 17 minutes of it (though still not as long as Celibidache’s version):

 Such a version is just as fascinating in its way as the reconstruction of The Rite of Spring.
 Far from its cute image, it can evoke “the repetitive obsession that opens out on to notions of death, madness, destruction, and annihilation, as if the composer had had an apocalyptic vision of the end of the world” (cited in Nichols, Ravel, p.301).

 And then there’s La valse.
 It’s not just a waltz!
 And like Boléro or Daphnis and Chloe, it’s not a cosy “orchestral showpiece”—it’s a surreal nightmarish vision of a decaying society through a broken kaleidoscope.
+As Alex Ross comments (The rest is noise, p.121), it evokes

 Even seemingly minor works like La mère l’oye or Pavane pour une infante défunte too are captivating.